Chrixco/FreeLinktree/Readme.txt

-Certainly, Chris.
-Below is a sample README file that you can include in your FreeLinktree GitHub repository.
-This README provides an overview of the project, features, and a step-by-step guide for others to clone and use the repository for their own pages.

 FreeLinktree: A Free Linktree Alternative
 This repository contains the code for a simplified, customizable version of a Linktree-like landing page.
 This allows you to have a single webpage that houses multiple outbound links, perfect for social media bios.